-This feeling that something is missing, is longer lasting but less debilitating than a clinical or unipolar depression.
+This feeling that something is missing is longer lasting but less debilitating than a clinical or unipolar depression.

 -A Dysthymic depression usually does not prevent a person from day to day functioning.

-The main differences between a dysthymic depression and other forms of depression are the severity of the depression signs, and the duration of the symptoms, oftentimes beginning in childhood and lasting many years, sometimes a lifetime if left untreated.
+The main differences between a dysthymic depression and other forms of depression are the severity of the depression signs, and the duration of the symptoms, often beginning in childhood and lasting many years, sometimes a lifetime if left untreated.

 Those suffering with this chronic disorder can have fairly mild depression symptoms from day to day, but over a stretch of years and sometimes a lifetime, this can have a severe cumulative effect.